May 1, 2026

 This is the grueling schedule of a typical boarding home cook at our partner's Lutheran boarding homes in Tamil Nadu, India.

-Cooks earn between 267-333 rupees (~$3-3.50) each day, while government employees and daily wage labourers can earn up to 1,000 (~$11) rupees each day.
-The cooks choose to accept a lower wage, because they are dedicated to the students they serve.
+Cooks earn between 267-333 rupees (about $3-3.50) each day, while government employees and daily wage laborers can earn up to 1,000 (about $11) rupees each day.
+Our cooks choose to work for a lower wage because they are dedicated to the students they serve.

 To improve their quality of life and service to the students, the boarding home cooks have asked LPGM for higher wages, updated kitchen facilities, smoke-free cooking systems, and improved cooking equipment.
 This request is above and beyond what LPGM sponsor support can cover.